Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/programmable_data_mover.rst

 Feature
 --------

-The AI Engine (AIE) application often needs to deal with multi-dimension data.
-The most common cases are that the AIE application needs to select and read/write a regularly distributed sub-set from a multi-dimensional array.
-Because a multi-dimension array has to be stored in a linear addressing memory space, such sub-set is rarely a contiguous block in memory but always a lot of data segment.
-It is not convenient for you to implement logic to calculate all segments' address and size and not efficient for AIE to do so.
+The AI Engine (AIE) application often needs to handle multi-dimension data.
+The most common case is that the AIE application needs to select and read or write a regularly distributed subset from a multi-dimensional array.
+Because a multi-dimension array must be stored in a linear addressing memory space, such a subset is rarely a contiguous block in memory but consists of many data segments.
+Implementing logic to calculate all segment addresses and sizes is impractical, and doing so on the AIE is inefficient.

-The Programmable 4D Data-Mover includes:
+The Programmable 4D Data Mover includes:

-- Concise descriptor design that uses 9x64 bits to fully describe access on 4-dimension (and low-dimension) data.
+- Concise descriptor design that uses 9×64 bits to fully describe access on four-dimension (and lower-dimension) data.
-- Template kernel design that can read multiple descriptors and accomplish the defined access pattern one by one.
+- Template kernel design that reads multiple descriptors and completes the defined access pattern one by one.

 Descriptor Design
 ^^^^^^^^^^^^^^^^^

-The Descriptor design is the most important part of the Programmable 4D Data-Mover.
+The descriptor design is the most important part of the Programmable 4D Data Mover.
 It defines:

-- How 4-dimension data is mapped to linear addresses
+- How four-dimension data is mapped to linear addresses
-- Where to find the sub-set to access
+- Where to find the subset to access
-- What is the dimension of sub-set
+- What the dimension of the subset is
-- How to serialize the sub-set
+- How to serialize the subset

-To store a 4D array, ``A[W][Z][Y][X]``, in memory, it has to be mapped into a linear address space which will certainly lead to addressing like ``&A[w][z][y][x] = bias + w * (Z*Y*X) + z * (Y*X) + y * (X) + x``.
-In such a condition, adjacent elements in the 4D array will have const strid.
-Then nine parameters { bias (address of first element), X, X_stride, Y, Y_stride, Z, Z_stride, W, W_stride } will be enough to define the 4D array in memory.
+To store a 4D array, ``A[W][Z][Y][X]``, in memory, it must be mapped into a linear address space, which leads to addressing such as ``&A[w][z][y][x] = bias + w * (Z*Y*X) + z * (Y*X) + y * (X) + x``.
+In this arrangement, adjacent elements in the 4D array have a constant stride.
+Nine parameters — bias (address of first element), X, X_stride, Y, Y_stride, Z, Z_stride, W, W_stride — are sufficient to define the 4D array in memory.

 - &A[w][z][y][x+1] – &A[w][z][y][x] = 1             (X_stride)
 - &A[w][z][y+1][x] – &A[w][z][y][x] = X             (Y_stride)
 - &A[w][z+1][y][x] – &A[w][z][y][x] = X * Y         (Z_stride)
 - &A[w+1][z][y][x] – &A[w][z][y][x] = X * Y * Z     (W_stride)

-Because the Programmable 4D Data Mover needs to write to/read from the AXI4-Stream, it also needs to define how to serialize the 4D array.
-Define ``ap_int<64> cfg[9]`` as descriptor to define one access:
+Because the Programmable 4D Data Mover reads from and writes to the AXI4-Stream, it also needs to define how to serialize the 4D array.
+Define ``ap_int<64> cfg[9]`` as the descriptor to define one access:

 - cfg[0]: Bias (address of the 4D array's first element in memory)
 - cfg[1], cfg[2]: Stride of the first accessed dimension, size of the first accessed dimension